microenv/graphql-prisma-boilerplate/README.md

 > This project comes with a default schema with "tags".
 This allows you to immediately test your API and maybe you even like the initial schema and start building your software with tags...

-A `TodoItem` may have as many tags as the client wants.
+A `Todo` may have as many tags as the client wants.

-When you query `todoLists` or `todoItems` you need to send an array with tags.
-The list/item must be related to **all the tags you send** (but it may have more).
+When you query `todos(tags:["tag1","tag2"]) { ... }` you need to send an array with tags.
+The todos must be related to **all the tags you send** (but it may have more).

+If you pass an empty tags array, then all todos are returned.

 ## @TODO

 - Steps to deploy in production
-- Use graphql-yoga instead of Apollo Server
-- Adjust the initial schema to make it simple
 - Add seed todos